juliana-lacerda/Practical-Time-Series-Analysis---The-State-University-of-New-York/README.md

 ## Contents: My Python Script
 ### plot_functions.py and statistical_functions.py: Functions to make plots and statistical tests.
-### main.ipynb: Notebook with milk production time series and my personal analysis.
+### main.ipynb: Notebook with my personal analysis of a specific time series.
+Train test split is not performed here as the main objective is to explore the models and make a residual analysis.
   * SARIMA model
     - The time series is plotted and shows traces of seasonality (s=12 months) and an upward trend.
 No heteroscedasticity is noted so log-return was not used.
     - The series is turned into a stationary series by performing seasonal and non-seasonal differencing of order 1.
 The Augmented Dickey-Fuller test is used to test for stationarity.